We are committed to your health and safety.

 Additional Prevention Measures

 WMCC strives to ensure patient and staff safety as a top priority throughout the year.
 Please review the following information regarding general COVID-19 prevention and symptoms.
 WMCC will continue to monitor the ongoing situation and guidance from the CDC.
-We will also coordinate with local health department officials and both Bronson Healthcare and Ascension Borgess to provide the best care possible for those who may become affected.
+We will also coordinate with local health department officials and both Ascension Borgess and Bronson Healthcare to provide the best care possible for those who may become affected.

 - Basics and Symptoms